Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Seat Comfort 4.3 Supportive without feeling hard; a good day-to-day sit.
+Seat Comfort 4.3 Supportive without feeling hard.

-Durability 4.4 Stable under heavier use and repeated sit-stand cycles.
+Durability 4.4 Stable during repeated sit-stand cycles.

 Benjamin Power Reclining Sofa Set